Survival statistics for non Hodgkin lymphoma

 You can view and print the quick guides for all the pages in the treating NHL section.

-This page contains quite detailed information about the survival rates for different types and stages of non Hodgkin lymphoma.
-We have included it because many people have asked us for this.
-But not everyone who is diagnosed with a cancer wants to read this type of information.
-If you are not sure whether you want to know at the moment or not, then perhaps you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of non-Hodgkin lymphoma (NHL).
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 There is a section explaining more about the different types of cancer statistics in the section about incidence, mortality and survival.
 Unless you are very familiar with medical statistics, it might help to read this before you read the statistics below.